Our Rainbow Curriculum

 Promote Wellbeing and Health

 The 'Our Rainbow Curriculum' document on this page gives more detailed information about our offer.
-We have also provided curriculum overviews for each year group and more in depth information into some of our curriculum areas (English, Phonics/Read, Write, Inc., RE, Maths and Computing).
-Further information specific to other curriculum areas can be obtained by contacting the school.
+We have also provided curriculum overviews for each year group and more in depth information into curriculum areas for your information.